diegueins680/trader/README.md

 Live safety (startup position):
 - When `botTrade=true`, `/bot/start` adopts any existing position or open exchange orders for the symbol (long or short, subject to positioning).
-- Adopted positions use `closeThreshold` to decide hold/exit on startup (ungated by confidence filters).
+- Adopted positions use the gated `closeDirection` (closeThreshold + confidence filters) to decide hold/exit on startup.
 - Live bot exit decisions during the run loop use the gated `closeDirection` logic as well.
 - When `botTrade=true`, `/bot/start` also auto-starts bots for orphan open futures positions that have a matching top combo in `top-combos.json` (even if not listed in `botSymbols`).
 - `botAdoptExistingPosition` is now implied and ignored if provided.